 If it’s on the back of your neck, sleep on your side.
 If it’s on the front or side of your neck, sleep on your back.

-It should be obvious that turtlenecks are not the appropriate choice for your new tattoo.
-You need to let it breathe.
+It should be obvious that turtlenecks are not the ideal clothing choice after a new neck tattoo.
+You need to let your skin breathe.
+Choose a tank top instead; these won't rub against the skin and give your skin cells the room they need to regenerate.

 Skip the workouts for a few days